 In case you don’t know for sure what a community college is, it’s a two-year college—and a popular choice for higher education.
 More than six million students across the U.S. attend one annually!

 Typically, community colleges:

-- allow students to earn a two-year degree, called an associate degree, and
+- Allow students to earn a two-year degree (an associate degree)

 Difference Between Community College & Trade School

-When you’re looking to grow your knowledge, find a career, and increase your income, you have a few different options of places to attend: trade schools, community colleges, or universities.
+When you’re looking to grow your knowledge, find a career, and increase your income, you have a few different options: trade schools, community colleges, or universities.

 From that list, some people confuse trade schools and community colleges, because both offer variations of the same programs.
 But the two types of higher education are different.